rfibigr/lem_in/README.md

 ```bash
 ./lem-in -visualizer < map/test3
 ```
-The `space key` start the visualizer
+The `space key` start the visualizer.
 The `echap key` to close the windows